KannuMittal/tableau-viz/README.md

-Tableau is one of the popular data visulation software and it's easy to use
+Tableau is one of the popular data visulation software and it's easy to use and understand